Sexual assault laws inspired by Larry Nassar’s abuse are signed by Michigan’s governor

 “These long overdue measures will protect and empower sexual assault survivors, prevent others from being victimized, and hold offenders accountable,” Angela Povilaitis, a lead prosecutor in the Nassar trials, said in a statement.

+A disciplinary subcommittee would permanently revoke the license of any health professional convicted of sexual contact or penetration under the pretext of medical treatment.

+The package will also require the creation and distribution of comprehensive training materials for people who are required to report suspected child abuse and neglect.

-Nassar, a former sports doctor, is serving decades in prison for convictions in state and federal courts.
+Nassar is serving decades in prison for convictions in state and federal courts.
 He admitted sexually assaulting athletes when he worked at Michigan State University and USA Gymnastics, which trains Olympians.
 Separately, Nassar pleaded guilty to possessing child pornography.

 During victim impact statements in 2018, several athletes testified that over the course of Nassar’s more than two decades of sexual abuse they had told adults what was happening, including coaches and athletic trainers, but that it went unreported.